AndrewLawrence/ajlFactorImputation/README.md

 3)  Run imputation and factor analysis
 4)  Output resulting imputed data objects for subsequent analysis

 Necessarily "sensible defaults" are neither objective nor universal.
-They have been selected because they work well for the sort of data the users of this package typically work with.
+They have been selected because they should work well for the sort of data the users of this package typically work with.
 They may not be sensible defaults for your application.

 ## Installation